Learning Together: A Format for Reflective Turn-Based Sharing in STEM Communities: Evidence of Value

 For those who try to implement our format, remember to keep focus on the overall goal, despite potential setbacks.
 Low attendance and limited progress do not mean that nothing good is happening.
 This work is a journey, not a destination; the more we learn together, the longer we see the journey will be.

 This type of work is challenging and ongoing, requiring stamina, tolerance to discomfort, and a long-term commitment.
 We have created space for people to feel and stay with discomfort.
 Repeated attendance has helped to build stamina, counter isolation, and perhaps even foster some accountability.
-It is not about getting this process completely right, but more so about staying in the room when it gets hard.
+The goal is not to execute this process perfectly, but to remain present and engaged when the work becomes difficult.